arnolddkim/TunableKM/README.md

 # TunableKM
 Matlab codes that compute images formed using KM and modified KM methods for SAR measurements.

 These codes have been used to generate the results presented in the manuscript entitled, "Tunable high-resolution synthetic aperture radar imaging" by A. D. Kim and C. Tsogka.
+The abstract for this manuscript appears below.

 ## Abstract